Configure Feeds¶

 String |

-A combination of given name (first name) and surname (last name) that is associated with an individual customer record and is stored as a combined value in a single field within customer data.
-A full name may include a middle name or initial. |
+A combination of given name (first name) and surname (last name) for a customer.
+May include a middle name or initial. |

 gender |